Ansvia/reframe/README.md

 > Because *"don't repeat yourself"*

-If you need to build a project in matter of seconds, this tool for you.
+If you need to build project in matter of seconds, this tool for you.

 ![Reframe Demo](img/reframe.gif?raw=true)

 Install
 ----------

-Download binary file for your specific platform from [release page](https://github.com/Ansvia/reframe/releases).
+Download binary for your specific platform from [release page](https://github.com/Ansvia/reframe/releases).

 Or, if you are Rust and Cargo user, type: